sbh2ch/GOCI_Observation_Application/README.md

 # GOCI_Observation_Application
-Observation Application for GOCI, which is ocean satellite operated by KOSC
+Observation Application for GOCI, which is ocean satellite operated by KOSC.